iamdonovan/iamdonovan.github.io/_sources/teaching/r-programming/setup/environment.rst

     :align: center
     :alt: anaconda navigator with the intro-to-r environment

 |br| Note how many packages were actually installed – 329, from the 5 shown in the original **.yml** file.
-By
+This is

-This is because each of those 5 packages have additional dependencies which have to be installed as well.
+because each of those 5 packages have additional dependencies which have to be installed as well.
 Fortunately, all of this is done automatically by **conda** – we don’t have to worry about tracking down and installing each individual dependency on our own.